foodfight/showz/scripts/delicacy01-chris-roberts.md

   * [sortable_mash](http://community.opscode.com/cookbooks/sortable_mash)

 ### Wrap-up
+* Are there any new cookbooks, LWRPs, plugins that you are working on that will make our lives easier?

+* You colleague Sean Escriva is giving a talk about metrics and Chef, could you tell us a little bit about that?
 * Are there any knife plugins you use on a regular basis?
 * What new, exciting things are you playing with or trying to learn?
 * Will you be at #ChefConf